ron0115/react-smooth-scroll-hook/README.md

 This is a hook to control your scrollbar in react component!

-Basically; `useSmoothScroll` hook checks the `HTMLElement`'s API `scrollTo`, otherwise, use `requestAnimationFrame` to finish smooth scroll behaviour!
+Basically; `useSmoothScroll` hook use `requestAnimationFrame` to finish smooth scroll behaviour!

 If you want to control the `speed` of scroll behaviour, it defaults to use `requestAnimationFrame` mode.